About Scenes

 Optional features

-In addition to configuring when the scene will display and its appearance and content, you can also set optional features:
+In addition to configuring when the Scene will display and its appearance and content, you can also set optional features:

 Scene status

 Scene status is either Active, Expired, Canceled, or Pending.
-When you first create a scene it is Active.
+When you first create a Scene it is Active.
 It remains active until either:

 It expires according to its end date.